FAIR-NHH/mmnyt/README.md

 # Solidarity and Fairness in Times of Crisis
 Repo with data and code for the paper (Cappelen, Falch, Sørensen, and Tungodden).
+The paper is forthcoming in the Journal of Economic Behavior and Organization.

 ## Organization of data processing